Arron Wood: Career

 In 2001, Wood was chosen as the Australian representative for the 25 most inspirational 25-year-olds from around the world as profiled in L'actualité, the French-Canadian magazine.
 That same year, he was appointed as an ambassador for National Youth Week, and declared the Young Australian of the Year in the National Environment category.
 The following year, he taught at Deakin University, where he hosted a series of guest lectures.

 In 2003, Wood received The Centenary Medal for outstanding contributions in support of conservation and the environment, as awarded by the Governor-General.
 He also hosted his own fortnightly regional ABC radio program on the environment and a monthly broadcast on ABC Radio National, discussing rural issues.
 The following year, Wood covered on Australian Story, a television magazine program.
 The following year, he hosted the Channel Seven documentary entitled "Our Water, Our Future".

 In addition to winning the 2006 United Nations Individual Award for Outstanding Service to the Environment, Wood was awarded the 2007 Prime Minister's Australian Environmentalist of the Year.

 Wood has appeared on Network TEN's Totally Wild, and Channel 7's Sunrise and Saturday Disney.
 Wood's first book Inspiring the Next Young Environmental Leader – Kids Teaching Kids: Addressing Our Environment Crisis has sold 5,000 copies and was translated into Korean for distribution throughout the Korean school system.
 In 2011 Wood released his auto biography, "Billabong Boy".

 Wood has been named on WME Magazine's 2012 Leaders List and appointed as the youngest Governor of University College (The University of Melbourne).
 He appeared fortnightly for years on Network TEN's morning show 9am with David and Kim and The Circle, presenting a popular segment on all things environmental.
 Named in the top ten education leaders nationally in 2009 as part of The Weekend Australian Magazine, he is a Member of the Future Melbourne Reference Committee which decided the vision for Melbourne over the next 10 years.

 He is a former Clean Up the World Ambassador with David De Rothschild and Celine Cousteau and was named one of Friday Magazine's Most Inspirational People for 2003, which also included Steve Irwin and Troy Cassar-Daley.
 He is also a previous Member of the National Council on Education for Sustainability and was selected to complete Al Gore's Climate Change Leadership Program.

 Personal life

-Wood's memoir, Billabong Boy outlines a period of depression and anxiety in his mid-twenties and his subsequent recovery.
+Wood was born in Mildura, Victoria.

 In 2012, Wood married advertising executive Stephanie Dunstan, and they have 2 children.